 Molecular biology of SARS-CoV-2

-SARS-CoV-2, named by the International Comittee on Taxonomy of Viruses, is a novel member of coronaviruses.
+SARS-CoV-2, named by the International Comittee on Taxonomy of Viruses, is a novel member of coronaviruses, was published in the article of Hill 80 project.
 Thus, this virus consists on a RNA (ribonucleic acid) molecule encapsulated in a proteic envelope or capsid; the RNA molecule constitues the genetic material of he virus and encodes the information for the expression of viral proteins.
 In addition, the capside is surrounded by a spiky lipidic membrane, which originally belonged to the infected host cell.
 As a result, the virus has a spherical and crown-like morphology (see Fig. 1).

 More in detail, the viral structure consists on four major structural proteins: spikes (S), envelope (E), membrane (M) and nucleocapsid (N).
 S, E and M proteins are anchored to the lipid layer and form the outer envelope of the virus; on the other hand, N proteins form the inner capsid which anchors the RNA genetic material.